 For more severe dark circles, you might need something a little more heavy-duty.
 “If you’re trying to treat dark circles,” Dylan says, “look for an eye treatment with Vitamin K to fortify the capillaries — these can easily break and create that bluish cast under the eyes that we see from the outside.
 Also, an ingredient like licorice root will help to brighten up and even out the skin tone under the eye area.”

-So run off to your local cosmetics department and go shopping, my dude!
+So get to work calming down those eye bags, my dude!
 But first, gimme some more chips.